General Internal Medicine Research Fellowship

 For Fellowship information, please contact:

-The University of Wisconsin Department of Medicine offers a research fellowship in General Internal Medicine in collaboration with the Departments of Family Medicine and Pediatrics.
+The University of Wisconsin Department of Medicine offers a research fellowship in General Internal Medicine in collaboration with the Department of Family Medicine and Community Health and the Department of Pediatrics.
 The General Internal Medicine Research fellowship is co-sponsored by the Department of Medicine at University of Wisconsin and the National Research Service Award (NRSA).

 This fellowship is a two-year post-residency program with a primary focus on acquiring research skills through graduate degree courses and one-on-one work with a faculty mentor leading to a Master of Science degree in Public Health.
-The curriculum, taught by the faculty in Medicine, Family Medicine, Pediatrics, Preventive Medicine, Epidemiology and associated fields, incorporates work in the area of the fellow's scholarly focus while developing the fellow's basic research skills.
+The curriculum - taught by faculty with expertise in medicine, family medicine, pediatrics, preventive medicine, epidemiology and associated fields - incorporates work in the area of the fellow's scholarly focus while developing the fellow's basic research skills.
 Clinical work and teaching options are available to help the fellow maintain and further develop skills as a physician and teacher.

 - Successful completion of an Internal Medicine residency